po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 In this lesson, we will take a deeper dive into the world that is Node.js.
 We will explore how to take advantage of native modules that come built into Node.js itself.
 We will access the file system, pass command-line arguments into applications, get acquainted with Node Package Manager, and finally build CLI apps using a package called `inquirer`.

+> **Important**: Ensure that all activities using the `inquirer` package is using version 8.2.4.
+The latest version of `inquirer` (version 9+) introduces breaking changes to activities.
+All activities have version 8.2.4 in their respective `package.json` files but should you or your students install `inquirer`, please use `npm i inquirer@8.2.4`.

 ## Instructor Notes

 * In this lesson, students will complete activities `15-Ins_Modularization` through `27-Evr_Git-Fork`.